Ulysses Jo.Burg North

-Whilst most rides are organised by our UJN Rides Convener or one of the committee, all members are encouraged to suggest, discuss, plan and arrange suitable rides, with the assistance and help of other members or the committee.
+Whilst most rides are organised by our UJN Road Captain or one of the committee, all members are encouraged to suggest, discuss, plan and arrange suitable rides, with the assistance and help of other members or the committee.

 We believe: “If you have an idea, let us help you to make it happen”

 Any charity involvement requests are discussed at club meetings and all donations to charities are agreed upon by our members and the committee.

 Over the past few years our chosen charity has been The Firlands Childrens Home in Linden and we arrange events and entertainment for the children every Easter and Christmas, as well as being involved in their annual Fete.
 This home has regretfully closed down and we are now supporting the Oasis Children’s home in Robinhills.
 At Oasis we hope to continue the Easter and Christmas functions.